testtestmictest/Bondage-College-master/README.md

 # Bondage College

-!!!caution this is a practice translate version (chinese)
+!!!caution this is a practice translate version (chinese) and i cover the origin English version so it will be initial in chinese !!!

 Welcome to the Bondage College!